CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

     * the debugging task printConfigurationsPlease
     * It's set up so that adding a run config to `volde.runs` will add a `runXxx` task for it, then the `client` and `server` run configs are created which adds the runClient and runServer tasks

-Then we ask for an `afterEvaluate` callback, so the following is able to access the settings configured in the `volde { }` block:
+Then we ask for an `afterEvaluate` callback.
+The rest of the buildscript in your project runs first, so when the callback runs, it is able to access the settings configured in the `volde { }` block:

 1. Call any "before minecraft setup actions" (callback that the buildscript author can use for any purpose)
 2. Call `ProviderGraph#trySetup()`.
 This is a deeply magical Does-It-All method.
-    * Looks for the contents of the `minecraft` and `mappings` configurations.
-    * Parses the Minecraft version, parses the MCP mappings.
-    * Downloads Minecraft client and server jars.
-    * Downloads Minecraft dependencies and adds them to the `minecraftDependencies` configuration.
-    * Prepares the asset downloader.
-(Client run tasks will actually invoke it.)
-    * If you have something in the `forge` configuration:
-      * Check for 1.6-style binpatches inside the forge jar.
-If there are some, apply the binpatches to the split client and server jars.
-If not, keep the existing jars into the next step.
-      * Merge the client and server jars using (a fork of) FabricMC's JarMerger.
-      * Grab Forge's dependencies and add them to the `forgeDependencies` configuration.
-      * Create a jarmodded forge, by pasting the contents of the Forge jar on top of the merged jar.
-        * Delete META-INF.
-        * Delete `binpatches.pack.lzma` in the Forge jar (so that it doesn't try to do binpatches at runtime).
-      * Convert MCP mappings to tinyv2 format (the remapper can only read this format).
-      * If the Forge version requires "mapped access transformers" (i.e. it's 1.7):
-        * Remap the jarmodded jar to intermediary names.
-        * Apply access transformers.
-        * Remap the access-transformed jar to the named namespace.
-      * If not (it's before 1.6 and ATs are all proguarded names):
-        * Apply access transformers to the jarmodded jar.
-        * Remap the access-transformed jar to the named namespace.
-      * Add the final product of whatever order those last two steps were taken in to the `minecraftNamed` configuration.
-      * Run the mod dependency remapper.
-    * If not, but you have something in the `forgeClient` configuration:
-      * Look for the jars in the `forgeClient` and `forgeServer` configurations.
-      * Do basically the same steps, but skip binpatching (no technical reason, just because forges of this era didn't have binpatches) and skip JarMerger.
-Instead operate on each split jar individually.
-3. If `extension.remapMod` is set (defaults to true), it "`// Enables the default mod remapper`".
-(Need to clean this up proly but haven't focused on this area yet)
+Described later.
-    * The `jar` and `remapJar` tasks are located.
+3. The `jar` and `remapJarForRelease` tasks are wired up:
-    * If `remapJar` doesn't have an input:
+   * If `remapJarForRelease` doesn't have an input:
-        * `jar` is set to a classifier of `"dev"` and `remapJar` is set to a classifier of `""`.
+      * `jar` is set to a classifier of `"dev"` and `remapJarForRelease` is set to a classifier of `""`.
-        * `remapJar`'s input is set to `jar`'s output (using a kind of janky deprecated-in-gradle7 method, `getArchivePath`)
+      * `remapJarForRelease`'s input is set to `jar`'s output.
-    * The Loom gradle extension gets `addUnmappedMod` called on it, set to `jar`'s output.
-    * `remapJar`'s addNestedDependencies is set to `true`.
    * `remapJar`'s output is registered to the `archives` artifact configuration.
-    * `remapJar` is set to depend on `jar`.
-    * `build` is set to depend on `remapJar`.
-    * `remapSourcesJar` is configured; `build` depends on it, and it depends on `sourcesJar`.
+   * The Loom gradle extension gets `addUnmappedMod` called on it, set to `jar`'s output (idk)
 4. Maven publication settings are configured, to forward mod dependencies into your maven POM.
 5. Call any "after minecraft setup actions" (callback that the buildscript author can use for any purpose)

 After doing all of that, the task execution phase may begin.

+What happens in `ProviderGraph#trySetup`:

+1. Ensure there's exactly one dependency in the `minecraft` configuration.
+Reads its version number.
+2. `VanillaJarFetcher`:
+   * Download `version_manifest.json`, locate the appropriate per-version manifest.
+   * Download the client and server.
+3. `VanillaDependencyFetcher`:
+   * Examine the per-version manifest for Maven-style dependencies and native libraries.
+   * Add the Maven-style dependencies to the Gradle project as regular maven deps.
+   * Download the native libraries to a folder.
+4. `AssetDownloader`:
+   * Just configure it, don't actually download the assets yet.
+5. If there's something in the `forge` configuration:
+   * `Binpatcher`:
+     * Examine the jar for 1.6+-style "binpatches".
+     * If they exist, apply binpatches to the client and server jars.
+   * `Merger`:
+     * Blend the client and server jars into a single `-merged` jar.
+   * (Continue from step 7, on the merged jar & merged copy of Forge.)
+6. If there's instead something in the `forgeClient` and `forgeServer` jars:
+   * (Continue from step 7, on the client jar & client version of Forge.)
+   * (Continue from step 7, on the server jar & server version of Forge.)
+7. `ForgeDependencyFetcher`:
+   * Examine the version of Forge for its additional dependencies.
+   * There's various odd formats used over the years, like "automatically-downloaded libraries at runtime" or a `version.json` launcher profile.
+Handle those.
+8. `Jarmodder`:
+   * Copy the Forge jar into the vanilla Minecraft jar.
+   * Delete `META-INF`.
+9. `MappingsWrapper`:
+   * Ensure there's exactly one dependency in the `mappings` configuration.
+   * Read various MCP `.srg`/`.csv` files and construct `McpMappings` from them.
+10. (or step 11, on 1.7+) `AccessTransformer`:
+    * Apply Forge's access-transformers to the minecraft jar.
+11. (or step 10, on 1.7+) `RemapperMcp`:
+    * Apply the `McpMappings` to the jar, creating an SRG-named jar (func_, field_, etc)
+12. `NaiveRenamer`:
+    * Apply the `fields.csv` and `methods.csv` names from the `McpMappings`.
+13. `DependencyRemapperMcp`:
+    * Takes mods from the `modImplementation`/etc configurations and remaps them from the release namespace into the workspace names.
+14. configure `GenSourcesTask.SourceGenerationJob`s.
+15. Adding the finished Minecraft jar to the `minecraft` configuration:
+    * Use the `-linemapped` jar from the last `genSources` execution, if one exists.
+    * If not, the output of `NaiveRenamer` is used.
+16. Create reobf mappings, that go from the workspace namespace into the release namespace, used by the `remapJarForRelease` task.

 ## `modImplementation` and friends